VertexF/ChernoOpenGL/README.md

 This is a list of the current major differences between my code and Youtubes videos.
 I am going to be using SDL instead of GLFW for creating a context for OpenGL to render in and user input.
 I will also be using CMake to be configure my development environment.
+Everything is in the gust namespace.
+Abstracted the main loop and set up to a class.